An Advanced Approach To Dentistry

-No. In fact, laser dentistry is much less painful than traditional tools such as drills.
-Most patients greatly prefer the laser over other dental tools because it’s more comfortable, less noisy, and recovery time after a procedure is quicker.
+No. In fact, laser dentistry is much less painful than procedures that involve traditional tools such as drills.
+Most patients greatly prefer lasers over other methods because it’s more comfortable, less noisy, and recovery time afterward is quicker.

-Many patients can go through their appointment without the need for local anesthetic, so you won’t have to feel numb afterward.
-To top it off, the light from the laser stimulates cells in your body to heal faster so you won’t be in as much pain after your procedure.
+Many patients can go through their appointment without the need for a local anesthetic, so you won’t have to feel numb afterward.
+To top it off, the light from the laser stimulates cells in your body to heal faster, so you won’t be in as much pain after your procedure.

 Yes, dental lasers are safe.
 They’re more accurate, less painful, and help you to heal quicker after your procedure.
 The precise light from the laser stimulates the cells in the area, so they’ll grow and close any wounds faster.
 This means you won’t be uncomfortable after your procedure for long.

 The cost of laser dental treatments depends heavily on the specific procedure being performed and the severity of your case.
 Generally speaking, professional laser dental treatments can be less expensive overall due to the process being completed in fewer sessions.

 While your dental insurance may not cover all of the costs depending on your plan, we can help determine how your benefits will work at our practice.
 We also offer a variety of flexible financing options to suit your budget, making our treatments affordable and accessible.

 Hard tissue refers to the teeth while soft tissue refers to the gums, cheeks, lips, tongue, as well as the roof and floor of the mouth.
 The VELscope allows us to examine the soft tissues for signs of abnormalities while the Solea Laser allows us to treat both soft and hard tissue.